SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Conclusion

 \section{Conclusion}

-In this paper, we introduced Segmentation-Assisted Multi-Entropy Models for Lossless Image Compression (SEEC), a framework that leverages semantic segmentation to better capture the heterogeneous statistical characteristics of different semantic regions.
-By assigning specialized entropy models to distinct regions, SEEC enables more accurate probability distribution estimation and thus improves compression efficiency.
-Experimental results show that SEEC achieves state-of-the-art compression ratios with minimal encoding and decoding latency.
-Furthermore, SEEC can be naturally extended to ROIs coding, where segmentation masks guide selective compression for greater flexibility and efficiency.
-These findings underscore the effectiveness of incorporating semantic information into learned image compression frameworks, highlighting the potential for further advancements in this area.
+In this paper, we introduce SEEC, a framework that leverages semantic segmentation to model the heterogeneous statistics of different regions.
+By assigning specialized entropy models, SEEC improves probability estimation and compression efficiency.
+Experiments demonstrate state-of-the-art compression with minimal latency.
+Moreover, SEEC naturally extends to ROI-based coding, using segmentation masks for selective compression.
+These results highlight the effectiveness of integrating semantic information into learned lossless image compression.